"I was sitting in the back of my used minivan in a campus parking lot, when I decided I was going to commit suicide."

 The Reformer Reforms His Own Reform

-Then, in March 2026, he published "The Self-Help Trap: What 20+ Years of 'Optimizing' Has Taught Me" and blew the tension wide open.
+Then, on March 4, 2026, he published "The Self-Help Trap: What 20+ Years of 'Optimizing' Has Taught Me" and blew the tension wide open.
 "The older I get, the more I think that self-help can be a trap.
 Sometimes the cure is worse than the disease.
 I say this after roughly twenty years of writing self-help and a lifetime of consuming it."
 He anticipated the response in the post itself: "I can hear the chorus now.
 Has Tim gone soft?"
 One hundred sixty-nine blog comments poured in.
 One reader called it "the single best self-help post I have ever read."
 The Daily Wire published a response piece.
 Others saw the irony: a self-help author writing self-help about how self-help is a trap.
 He referenced Maslow's concept of self-transcendence, a level beyond self-actualization, arguing the real endpoint is going beyond the self entirely.
 The reformer was reforming his own reform.

 The Loops Behind the Productivity